Ashita no Nadja: Others

 A friendly, lanky and talented American journalist who works for a French newspaper, and due to his work he travels through Europe searching for the most outrageous news.
 He is one of the first people to give Nadja serious hints about her true origins; he examines her brooch during their meeting in Italy and, noting its craftsmanship, deduces that she is of very noble origin and warns her of how serious a matter it could be.

 Despite his lazy outlook, Harvey is extremely serious when it comes to his work.
-He also has a very strong sense of justice and greatly admires the thief Black Rose; one of his most cherished dreams is to interview him.
+He also has a strong sense of justice and greatly admires the thief Black Rose; one of his most cherished dreams is to interview him.
 He has looked after his little brother, T.J., ever since they were orphaned.